miekg/dreck/README.md

 * Pull Requests
 * Issue Comments

-And need to recompile Caddy and have a functional Go setup.
+And need to compile Caddy with this plugin.

 ## Config in caddy